For every action by a driver there is a reaction from the vehicle and tyres that will occur.

 How many people per course?

-To allow personalised training, each public session is limited to a maximum of 14 drivers.
-Courses for company groups and car clubs can be run for larger groups (up to 24 pax) at a discounted group price.
+To allow personalised training, each public session is limited to a maximum of 12* drivers.
+Courses for groups can be run for larger groups (up to 24 pax) at a discounted group price.

 *Course will be rescheduled if minimum participant numbers are not reached